gws/munin-plugin-couchdb/README.md

 Leaving such credentials in plain text within config file is **dangerous**, so make sure that plugin's configuration file is readable only for trusted users.

+If you're going to monitor remote server (not on localhost) make sure that you're using secure connection with it (HTTPS or SSH-tunnel) to not transfer credentials in plain text over the network.

 ## Monitoring ##